UbiquityRobotics/breadcrumb_learn/ConveyorBot/lidar.md

 	    <param name="group_ip" value="224.1.1.2"/>
 	  </node>

-You can then launch, by using:
+You can then launch by using the appropraite file for Magni, Convoyorbot or Ezmap.

-	roslaunch breadcrumb_bringup lidar.launch